1. KnowledgeBank

 Cr Corporation Tax (balance sheet)

-To reduce your tax charge to reflect your R&D claim:
+To reduce your tax charge to reflect your R&D claim, whether this is a reduction in CT payable or a tax credit (or both):

 Dr Corporation Tax (balance sheet)